timescale/docs/promscale/installation/rhel-centos.md

 already installed and working Prometheus or OpenTelemetry environment.

 ## Install TimescaleDB and the Promscale extension
-To use with Promscale you need TimescaleDB database, as well as the Promscale extension.
+To use Promscale, you need a TimescaleDB database, as well as the Promscale extension.
 The Promscale extension contains support functions to improve performance of Promscale.
 <procedure>